n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.cratedb.md

 # CrateDB

-[CrateDB](https://crate.io){:target="_blank" .external-link} node allows you to automate work in the CrateDB platform and integrate CrateDB with other applications. n8n has built-in support for a wide range of CrateDB features, which includes basic operations like executing, inserting, and updating rows in the database.
+CrateDB node allows you to automate work in the CrateDB platform and integrate CrateDB with other applications. n8n has built-in support for a wide range of CrateDB features, which includes basic operations like executing, inserting, and updating rows in the database.

 On this page, you'll find a list of operations the CrateDB node supports and links to more resources.